 Firms submitting retail orders to NYSE can also allow them to trade with public buy and sell requests at the exchange or on other venues, Mecane said.
 NYSE hopes that will increase retail trading with “visible quotes” and encourage liquidity providers to supply bids and offers for other types of investors at the exchange, he said.

-Thomas Peterffy, chairman and CEO of Interactive Brokers Group Inc. (IBKR), a Greenwich, Connecticut-based securities firm that operates a market-making unit, said NYSE’s program could backfire on retail investors by alienating market makers.
+Thomas Peterffy, chairman and CEO of Interactive Brokers Group Inc. (IBKR:US), a Greenwich, Connecticut-based securities firm that operates a market-making unit, said NYSE’s program could backfire on retail investors by alienating market makers.

 Such traders may be less willing to quote aggressively on exchanges if others are getting slightly better, hidden prices, Peterffy said in a conference call yesterday.
 That could cause the bid-ask spread, or difference between the price at which traders are willing to buy and sell shares, to widen, yielding worse prices for investors, he said.